Before you submit questions using the form at the bottom of the page, please read through the following FAQ.

 A. Japan Week is for everyone – especially Saturday.
 We plan to have many of the popular family-friendly activities of past Aki Matsuri festivals during Japan Week at BC.
 Games, puppet shows, pictures with wandering mascots (Tora-chan), etc.

 Q. What about food?
 Will Japanese food items be sold on campus during Japan Week?

 A. Yes, BC’s cafeteria is working on providing several special Japanese items during the entire week – including all day Saturday.
 Some of these will be similar to offerings from past Aki Matsuris and some may be new / different.
-We will be serving the ever-popular Curry Rice by popular demand.
+We will be serving the ever-popular Curry Rice, Yakisoba, and Yakitori by popular demand among other food items.
 Cafeteria food sales will be direct – using BC cafeteria’s cashiers and check-out lines.
 (No food tickets needed – as in past Aki Matsuris)

 Q. How can I volunteer?

 A. Please click on “Get Involved” on our homepage and select “As a Volunteer” from the pull-down menu to register.
 You must be 16 years old or older in order to volunteer.
 Minors need approval from a parent or a guardian.